jamesrwhite/minicron/README.md

 -------------

 - Ruby
+  - MRI
     - 1.9.2 and above (tested on 1.9.2, 1.9.3, 2.0.0, 2.1.0 and HEAD)
-  - I haven't tested jruby or other ruby implementations *yet*
+  - Rubinius
+    - Travis builds are run on the latest release
+  - JRuby
+    - As yet untested
 - OS
-  - *Should* run on any linux/bsd based OS that the above ruby versions run on.
-No windows support.
+  - Should run on any linux/bsd based OS that the above ruby versions run on.
+  - No windows support due to the lack of pseudo terminal support.

 Contributing
 ------------

 I'm building minicron as a part of my final year project at University and as such cannot currently accept pull requests.
 Once the project is finished however (June 2014) this will most likely change.
+Feel free to submit feature requests via issues though.

 License
 --------